 LOW-Budget or NO-Budget Valentine’s Day Gift Ideas

 1. Do I have to write it down?
-Yes you do!
+Yes, you do!
 Write your loved one a looooong love letter (I suggest by hand, on nice paper) or “Why I love you” Post-it notes and stick them all over your place, or on the bathroom mirror (in a heart shape? why not!), in his or her car, or on every other page of the book he or she is currently reading. #blackonwhite #orpinkorblueorgreen

 2. Go out of your way, for once.
-In every relationship there are things that you despise and your partner absolutely adores.
+In every relationship, there are things that you despise and your partner absolutely adores.
 Yes, you have them, too!
 Admit it 😉 Let me give you an easy example…say you don’t enjoy baking (like me), but the love of your life enjoys munching down on some homemade cookies.
 Why not make a batch today?
 Check out these super easy triple choc crunchy cookies I’ve made the other day.
-If your skills are this side of bad, though, and you don’t want to risk your hubbies live, you could alter this idea by buying a YES torty PLUS one of them birthday candles and throw in gift idea No. 5, hehehe.
+If your skills are this side of bad, though, and you don’t want to risk your hubbies live, you could alter this idea by buying a YES torty PLUS one of those birthday candles and throw in gift idea No. 5, hehehe.
 Chances are then, that he won’t even notice that you didn’t bake the YES torty by yourself ;-).

 4. Prepare a trip down memory lane.
-In this case there are even two options I’d love to give to you: A) You could make a mix-tape or in this time and place it’s probably going to be a playlist.
+In this case, there are even two options I’d love to give to you: A) You could make a mix-tape or in this time and place it’s probably going to be a playlist.
 Anyways.
-Every couple will have a a number of songs they will connect certain memories with.
+Every couple will have a number of songs they will connect certain memories with.
 Remember them!
 Go, find them!
 Now!
 YouTube or iTunes will be helpful.
 Or you go through your massive CD collection (if you still have one) or actually dive into the clutter in your basement or attic and go find that mix-tape from back then.
 B) Another way to go down memory lane together can be to visit places which are of special importance to you, your partner and your relationship.
-You could either plan a little tour through town or you could take or find pictures of these places in advance and make a collage or put them in a letter or simply print them and look at them together while remembering how it all began…
+You could either plan a little tour through town or you could take or find pictures of these places in advance and make a college or put them in a letter or simply print them and look at them together while remembering how it all began…

 5. Get necked.
 If all these ideas aren’t your thang…there’s one more thing that comes to mind: Surprise your honey by waking him or her up, butt naked, while whispering “happy Valentine’s Day” into her or his ear.
 All there’s left to do?
 Simply run with the flow and don’t forget to set the alarm a little earlier, so you both won’t be late for work, hehehe. #humpdayanyone?